Posted July 7th, 2017 at 3:41 pm by Sales Team

 One easy way to eliminate noise from the door is to lubricate all the moving parts.
 End bearings, center bearings, springs, hinges, and rollers can all make noise.
 We recommend using a spray lubricant designed for garage doors, 3-IN-ONE® oil, or non-detergent motor oil such as 10W30 or 5W30.
 Do not use WD-40® as that acts more like a cleaner, and it actually removes the existing lubrication.

 Also, if you have dry torsion springs, do not lubricate the last five coils on each end.
 If oil gets under the coils, the spring can come loose, causing it to unwind and the door to fall if it is open.
 This tutorial should help:

 Installing Nylon Rollers

 Another way to quiet the door is to replace the existing steel rollers with nylon rollers.
 Most doors ship from the factory with steel rollers.
 The main source of noise with these is steel wheels rolling on the steel tracks.
-This noise can be reduced some by adding a small amount of oil on the horizontal tracks, and lubricating the wheels of the rollers, but ultimately steel on steel will make some noise.
+This noise can be reduced by adding a small amount of oil on the horizontal tracks and lubricating the wheels of the rollers.
+However, ultimately steel on steel will make some noise.

 Reducing Opener Noise

 The final potential source of noise is the garage door opener.
 Whether new or old, there is always a certain amount of hum and vibration from the motor.
 This noise is especially loud above the garage, as the vibration travels up the mounting angle and through the ceiling to the floor above.
 The best solution we’ve found is to hang the opener from the angle with bungee cords.
 You want to use shorter, stronger bungee cords to make sure there isn’t too much stretch.
 Ideally, you should use two bungee cords, one to hang the opener, and then one going around the bottom of the opener body in order to support it and eliminate any side to side movement.